 We understand that there may be a lot of pressure on you to quit.
 We want to let you know that there’s a lot of support out there if you decide to quit.

 Quitting early on in pregnancy is best, but quitting at any time gives your baby a better chance of a healthy start in life.

-Quitline has specially-trained advisers to help you during your pregnancy, whether you’re ready to quit or not sure.
+Speak to a Quitline counsellor to help you during your pregnancy, whether you’re ready to quit or not sure.
 Request a Quitline callback.
 Your midwife and GP can also offer quitting information and support.

 Quitline can support you right through to the birth, and in the weeks after your baby is born.